Cleaning a medical facility such as a dispensary, hospital, clinic, or emergency care centre is a critical responsibility.

 A recent national point-prevalence study found notable levels of Healthcare-Associated Infections (HCAIs) in England.
 Strong cleaning, good records, and regular reviews help reduce risk and show regulators that you are in control.

-Pro tip: Keep a 90-day pack ready: last 3 months of audits, actions, training updates, and star-rating sheets, plus COSHH and product certificates.
+Keep a 90-day pack ready: last 3 months of audits, actions, training updates, and star-rating sheets, plus COSHH and product certificates.

 Clean more when the area gets used a lot, and less when it’s not as busy.
 Nights and weekends can get busy, too.
 If patient flow rises, raise the FR level or add extra rounds.
 Write down what changed and why.
 Make sure handovers are clear: who cleans what, when, and with what product.